kavisuresh/example-voting-app/README.md

 -----

 * A Java webapp which runs in WebSphere Liberty lets you vote between two options
-* A Redis queue which collects new votes
+* A WebSphere Extreme Scale cache which collects new votes
-* A Java worker which consumes votes and stores them in…
+* A Java worker which consumes votes and stores them in a database
 * A DB2 database backed by a Docker volume
 * A Java webapp which runs in WebSphere Liberty shows the results of the voting in real time